-Jasmine Katatikarn is a fertility warrior who struggled to have a child for six years.
+Jasmine Katatikarn is a fertility warrior who had conception problems and struggled to have a child for six years.
 After multiple IUIs and her 2nd IVF, she was told that she had a less than 1% chance of having a baby and to stop trying.
 She joins us live on our Journey to Motherhood Facebook group along with a panel of advocates to discuss the importance of community on Aug 13 at 7:30.
 In advance, we had the chance to connect with her about her Journey.
 Using her designer point of view and tools, Jasmine shows you how to find control in your own fertility journey as well.

 How would you describe your journey to someone who has never met you?

 When I began my journey to becoming a mother, I blindly followed the “perfect” life plan defined by society.
 I did not question and trusted others’ opinions without seeking other perspectives.
 Six years later, when I had a baby, I was a completely different person.
 During the journey, I stopped to get to know myself for the first time, stopped following the “perfect” life plan, and realized that I have full control of my path to “happy.”
 Let me explain more in detail below.